Running Your Own Email Server on RHEL

 The virtual address mappings are found in /etc/postfix/virtual and the PAM authentication aliases are in /etc/aliases

-You can restrict any sender you like in sender_access using regular expressions.
+You can restrict any sender you like in sender_access using Perl-compatible regular expressions (note that you must install the Postfix PCRE module first, which is postfix-pcre on RHEL).

 Dovecot is a great IMAP and POP server.
 It's like Postfix in that there is a vibrant community maintaining and supporting it.
 It's also free.
 So it just makes sense.
 Fortunately, Dovecot is included in the RHEL repository, so there is no compilation or source configuration needed.
 Dovecot is not installed by default, so you need to install it:

-Setuid root for dovecot-lda by issuing the following command: "chmod 04750 /usr/local/libexec/dovecot/dovecot-lda".
-This permits Dovecot to enter any user's Maildir and deliver messages.
-Although insecure because it would allow local users to potentially escalate privileges, it's really the only way to deliver mail to multiple users using one mail delivery user.
+There are two options for which user Dovecot uses to deliver mail.
+First, you should create a user such as vmail to deliver messages and then set it in the Dovecot configuration.
+Dovecot will switch to that user before delivering mail, which is far more secure than the second option, setuid root.
+If you really want to, you can setuid root for dovecot-lda by issuing the following command: "chmod 04750 /usr/local/libexec/dovecot/dovecot-lda".
+This permits Dovecot to enter any user's Maildir and deliver messages as the root user.
+Although insecure because it would allow local users to potentially escalate privileges, it's really a practical way to deliver mail to multiple users using one mail delivery user on a system where you don't have to worry about outsiders escalating privileges.
 See here for more information.

 Fail2Ban is a great tool that automatically bans IP addresses when someone has a number of authentication failures to your server.
-It does this by examining your server log files to find authentication failures, and then adding those IP addresses to your server's firewall.
-Fail2Ban is not included in RHEL or in the RHEL repository, so your best bet is to install it from the official site.
+It does this by examining your server log files to find authentication failures, and then adding those IP addresses to your server's firewall for a limited time (the ban time is customizable).
+Fail2Ban was previously not included in RHEL or in the RHEL repository but now it is in EPEL apparently.
+Either way, your best bet is to install it from the repository unless you want to compile it from source (official site).
 There is an install script that you run as root to get everything installed.
 After that, you must configure jail.conf and then start fail2ban from the command line.

 If you followed the above exactly right, you should have a functioning email server.
 If it didn't work, feel free to email me at email@example.com and I'll see what I can do.
 Or if you want me to set up your server for you, I charge $200 per hour and it takes 10-20 hours ($2,000 to $4,000).
 Good luck, and happy emailing.